 Your Role Awaits.
 Claim It.
 Make Virginia Tech Your Home.

 Submit your application online by the due date of January 5th.
-Students are admitted to the Marriage and Family Therapy Doctoral Program once per year, with cohorts beginning the program each August.
+Students are admitted to the marriage and family therapy (MFT) doctoral program area once per year, with cohorts beginning the program each August.

 Applicants should hold a master’s degree or its equivalent in a mental health field.

-All incoming MFT doctoral students must document their completion of the COAMFTE foundational curriculum.
+All incoming MFT program area students must document their completion of the COAMFTE foundational curriculum.
 This means that the academic prerequisites for the doctoral program include coursework in the following COAMFTE Foundational Curriculum Areas (FCA):

 - Foundations of Relational/Systemic Practice, Theories, and Models (FCA1; 6 Credit Hours)